-A special event is an organized activity such as a walk, run, fair, tournament, festival, or other gathering hosted by a third party (not the Department of Parks) on park land for public or private entertainment that requires the general or exclusive use of one or more park facilities or features and that may:
+A special event is an organized activity such as a walk, run, fair, tournament, festival, fundraiser or other gathering hosted by a third party (not the Department of Parks) on parkland for public or private entertainment that requires the general or exclusive use of one or more park facilities or features and that may:

-Before submitting your request, we strongly encourage you to first visit the proposed site to make sure it can accommodate your event requirements for parking, attendance, and available resources or amenities.
+Before submitting your request, we strongly encourage you to visit the proposed site to ensure it can accommodate your event requirements for parking, attendance, and available resources or amenities.

 Submitting a request does not provide permission to conduct or promote your planned event.
 If the date(s) and/or location(s) requested is not available or if the location requested is not an approved site to conduct your proposed event, you will be contacted by the Park Permit Office and alternative arrangements will be suggested or made.
 Your confirmation will be in the form of a PERMIT, issued to the organization and/or person responsible for conducting the event.